-Now that we’ve covered the three most basic constant costs of your trip to California, let’s talk about how much your day-to-day activities are going to cost you.
+Now that we’ve covered the three most basic constant costs of your trip, let’s talk about how much your day-to-day activities are going to cost you.

-This is a section where you could either spend a small fortune every single day or nothing at all, and it really just depends on your habits.
+This is a section where you could either spend a small fortune every single day to see top attractions or nothing at all and it really just depends on your habits.

 If you’re keen to go hiking and enjoy some of California’s excellent natural scenery, many of the best hiking trails and routes are in state parks, which costs about $10 (total, not per person) to park and enter.
 If you don’t go into a state park, however, you needn’t spend a dime on a hike.
 The same goes if you’re able to find free parking outside of the park.

-If you’re able to prioritise which activities you think are worth spending money, you only need to average about $10 per person per day on this when visiting California.
+If you’re able to prioritise which activities you think are worth spending money on, you only need to average about $15-30 per person per day on this when visiting California.
 If you intend to do more than basic activities, your upper end can be limitless (especially if you’re planning to visit any theme parks (like Disneyland!), for instance).

 Now that we’ve covered the cost of accommodation, transportation, food, and activities in California, it’s time to tackle the least constant and necessary of budgeting categories: entertainment.

 Of course, you can save a lot of money on booze if you buy from a supermarket.
-A 6-pack of beer will cost somewhere around $8 depending on the quality and where it comes from and you can get a bottle of wine from Trader Joe’s for as little as $2!
+A 6-pack of beer will cost somewhere around $8 depending on the quality and where it comes from and you can get a bottle of wine from Trader Joe’s for as little as $2 (plus tax)!

 With the above categories of a California travel budget taken into consideration, this is how much you can expect to spend per person per day when you are visiting the Golden State.
 This is assuming you are splitting costs like accommodation and car hire between two people and does not include expenses like flights.

-In total, expect your average California trip cost to be about $70-80 per person per day if you want to visit on a budget.
+In total, expect your average California trip cost to be about $135-330 per person per day.
 While there are certainly ways that you can cut down on costs and not spend that much, this is the budget to stick to if you want to cut costs in some ways and splurge in others.